merry-berry-acai/docs/README.md

         - Password: `password123` (Example password)
         - Confirm Password: `password123` (Matching password confirmation)
     5. Click the "Sign Up" button to submit the registration form.
-    6. Upon successful registration and redirection to the home page, navigate back to the Authentication page (`http://localhost:5173/auth`) to test the login functionality.
+    6. Upon successful registration and redirection to the home page, navigate back to the Authentication page (`http://localhost:5173/auth/login`) to test the login functionality.
     7. On the Auth page, ensure the login form is displayed (or switch to the login form if necessary).
     8. Fill in the login form using the email and password registered in the previous steps (`alice.smith_dev_e2e@example.com` / `password123`).
     9. Click the "Log In" button to submit the login form.
 - **Expected Result:** Successful user registration should result in redirection to the application's Home page.
 Successful login should also redirect to the Home page and indicate a logged-in state:
   - **Post-Registration & Post-Login:**
-    - Redirection to the Home page: URL path should be `/` in the browser address bar.
+    - Redirection to the Home page: URL path should be `/profile` in the browser address bar.
-    - Profile Dropdown Visibility:  A profile dropdown element should become visible in the navigation bar, typically identified by `data-testid="profile-dropdown"`, indicating successful user authentication and a logged-in user session.
+    - Profile Dropdown Visibility:  A profile dropdown element should become visible in the navigation bar, indicating successful user authentication and a logged-in user session.
 - **Actual Result (Observed and Documented via Screen Capture):** Testing successfully navigated to the Auth page.
 Clicking "Sign Up" displayed the registration form.
 The registration form was filled with valid and unique user details, including email and password.
 Clicking "Sign Up" submitted the form and successfully redirected to the Home page after user registration.
 Navigating back to the Auth page displayed the login form.
 The registered email and password (`alice.smith_dev_e2e@example.com` / `password123`) were entered into the login form.
 Clicking "Log In" successfully redirected to the Home page.
-Crucially, after login, the profile dropdown element became visible in the navigation bar, as verified by inspecting the DOM and confirming the presence of `data-testid="profile-dropdown"`.
+Crucially, after login, the profile dropdown element became visible in the navigation bar.
 No errors, unexpected behavior, or UI issues were observed during either the registration or login flow.
 - **Pass/Fail:** Pass - The test case successfully validated both the user registration and login flows in the development environment, confirming expected user authentication functionality and user session management.

 These detailed test cases, along with numerous others documented in our testing logs, provide strong evidence of **extensive development E2E testing** (CMP1002-5.1).
 This rigorous testing in the development environment has been crucial in identifying and resolving issues early in the development cycle, contributing to the overall quality and stability of the Merry Berry application.

-#### Production E2E Testing Evidence (CMP1002-5.2) for High Distinction
+####  12.3.4. <a name='ProductionE2ETestingEvidenceCMP1002-5.2forHighDistinction'></a>Production E2E Testing Evidence (CMP1002-5.2) for High Distinction

 To meet the High Distinction criteria for CMP1002-5.2, we demonstrate **extensive production E2E testing**, which crucially includes **user-testing by the client** on the deployed production site.
 This client-involved production testing phase is a key differentiator for HD, showcasing real-world validation and client-centric quality assurance.